rokath/trice/docs/TraceWithTrice.md

 A `printf` is so cool on a PC, developing software there.
 But an embedded device often cannot use it for performance reasons.
 My very first attempt was writing the format string `.const` offset together with its values in a FIFO during a log statement and to do the `printf` it in the background.
 But that is compiler specific.
 Ok the full string address is better but needs more buffer space.
 [Zephyr](https://docs.zephyrproject.org/latest/reference/logging/index.html) for example does something like that calling it "deferred logging".

 Than, one day I had the idea to compute short checksums for the format strings in a pre-compile step and to use them as ID in a list together with the format strings.
 That was a step forward but needed to write a supporting PC program.
 I did that in C++ in the assumption to get it better done that way.
-Finally it worked but I hated my PC code, as I dislike C++ now because of all its nuts and bolts to handle, accompanied missing DLLs on the next PC.
+Finally it worked but I hated my PC code, as I dislike C++ now because of all its nuts and bolts to handle, accompanied by missing libraries on the next PC.
 The tool usability was also unhandy and therefore error prone and the need became clear for a full automatized solution.
-Also, what is, if 2 different format strings accidentally generate to the same short checksum?
-OK, I found a way around, but an ID based message filtering will never possible be that way.
+Also, what is, if 2 different format strings accidentally generate the same short checksum?
+There was a way around, but an ID based message filtering will never possible be that way.

-The need became clear for selectable IDs and management options.
+The need became clear for controllable IDs and management options.
 And there was [Go](https://golang.org) now, an as-fast-as-**C** language, easy to learn, promising high programming efficiency and portability.
-I was interested to try it out on a real PC project.
+It would be interesting to try it out on a real PC project.

+Trying to add channels in form of partial *TRICE* macro names was blowing up the header code amount and was a too rigid design.
+Which are the right channels?
+One lucky day I came to the conclusion to handle channels just as format string parts like `"debug:Here we are!\n"` getting rid of them in the target code and giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any channels.

 On point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
 A tryout proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.